 Probabilistic atlases are powerful tools used commonly for supervised segmentation [3], [13], [18], [55].
 A probabilistic atlas can provide statistics about the frequency of a certain label at a particular location, and topological information like the frequency of two different labels neighboring each other at a particular location and with a certain orientation.
 Moreover, it can include information about the relationship between labels and image intensities.
 Given a new image, intensity models, such as a template image, are typically used for spatial normalization.
 Automatic segmentation is then formulated as an inference problem.
 Recent joint registration and segmentation frameworks [3], [38] integrate the two steps: spatial normalization is updated based on the current segmentation and vice versa.
 Most atlas-based segmentation approaches make a strong unimodal assumption on the intensity distribution either when building the atlas, or when segmenting the new image or at both stages.
 In other words, they assume a homogeneous population, where each subject can be modeled as a deformed and noisy version of a universal template.
-However, there is growing evidence that populationspecific atlases can improve the quality of segmentation [48], [57].
-This, we believe, highlights the limitations of a singletemplate atlas in segmentation applications and points toward a multi-template atlas strategy.
+However, there is growing evidence that population-specific atlases can improve the quality of segmentation [48], [57].
+This, we believe, highlights the limitations of a single-template atlas in segmentation applications and points toward a multi-template atlas strategy.

 In this paper, we develop a probabilistic framework for joint registration of a set of images into a common coordinate frame, while clustering them into a small number of groups, each represented by a template image.
-We employ a mixture of Gaussians model and a maximum likelihood framework which we solve using the Generalized Expectation Maximization (GEM) algorithm.
+We employ a mixture of Gaussians model and a maximum likelihood framework which we solve using the generalized expectation maximization (GEM) algorithm.
 A similar approach was independently developed in [1], which provides a rigorous analysis of the maximum a posteriori estimate of the deformable templates using a Gaussian kernel based deformation parametrization.
-In [1] the application of the framework was limited to 2D images of handwritten digits.
-In contrast, we focus on high-resolution 3D medical data and employ a B-spline parametrization for the nonlinear transformation, as previously demonstrated in [41].
-Furthermore, we present approximate solutions to the template estimation problem that yield fast algorithms applicable to large data sets.
-Our algorithm can also be viewed as an extension of the approach in [50], which solves the registration problem as an initial, separate step.
-Our framework leads to a fast, scalable and flexible algorithm that removes the sensitivity of the resulting atlas coordinate frame to the selected target.
-Moreover, it provides a novel, data-driven way to probe the population for different modes.
-Analyzing the discovered sub-populations and their representative templates promises to advance our understanding of dominant structural or functional changes due to pathology or development.
+In [1] the application of the framework was limited to 2-D images of handwritten digits.
+In contrast, we focus on high-resolution

 Fig. 1.
-Generative Model that assumes two templates.
+Generative model that assumes two templates.